Discrete Fourier transform: The unitary DFT

 A consequence of the circular convolution theorem is that the DFT matrix F diagonalizes any circulant matrix.

 Expressing the inverse DFT in terms of the DFT

 A useful property of the DFT is that the inverse DFT can be easily expressed in terms of the (forward) DFT, via several well-known "tricks".
 (For example, in computations, it is often convenient to only implement a fast Fourier transform corresponding to one transform direction and then to get the other transform direction from the first.)

-First, we can compute the inverse DFT by reversing all but one of the inputs (Duhamel et al., 1988):
+First, we can compute the inverse DFT by reversing all but one of the inputs: